helseslo/Ski-rental-project/README.md

 # Ski-rental-project
-Ou project for databases course
+Our project for databases course